 If there is one city I love the most in the world, that would be Helsinki, the capital of Finland.
-(Edit 2020: okay, not so much anymore, Helsinki is simply way too huge) Stockholm might be a close tie, and it’s, objectively speaking, prettier and has more sights, but still, I love Finland more, and thus I love Helsinki more.
+(Edit 2023: okay, my views have changed entirely here, Helsinki is simply way too huge and definitely not my favorite place in Finland or otherwise) Stockholm might be a close tie, and it’s, objectively speaking, prettier and has more sights, but still, I love Finland more, and thus I love Helsinki more.
 It looks perfect to me in nearly every way imaginable, specifically perfect as a place to live in.
 And when I’m talking about Helsinki, I usually mean Greater Helsinki, the whole metropolitan area.
 Helsinki proper has a population of 630,000, but with its suburbs it’s closer to 1.4 million.
 The closest suburbs are Espoo and Vantaa, which pretty much completely blend into Helsinki from the west and from the north respectively.

 I’m actually not all that familiar with Helsinki; my go-to places for weekend trips are smaller towns and natural sights within reasonable driving distance from the Russian border, and on my vacations, I try to go much farther north.
 Still, back in March I had a marvelous trip, when I just walked all the way from the center of Helsinki to Espoo (Espoon Keskus area) alone on foot, and got to see a pretty significant slice of Helsinki and Espoo on my way.
 Last weekend, in late November, I decided to do pretty much the same, only with Vantaa this time.
 Just walking around, not trying to see any particular sights, just enjoying Finnish streets and suburbs.